The right-angle end:

 How the clip should engage, and how it engages if left to its own devices.
 Even as it should be there is far too much engagement, making removal harder than it needs to be.

 I have seen a recommendation to cut a section out of the lip at the bottom of the ring, slightly out of line with the spring when the ring is finally fitted.
 Then fit the ring so the cut-out goes over the spring, and rotate the ring into its final position.
 To remove rotate the ring so that the cut-out lines up with the spring, and it should pull forward more easily.
-However that involves cutting the ring, and the cut edge will rust, and my rings at least show no sign of rotating when fitted.
+However that involves cutting the ring, and the cut edge will rust if they are steel, and my rings at least show no sign of rotating when fitted.
 September 2020: At least, they didn't on the roadster, but they do on the V8.
-Still bothered about rust I checked them with a magnet to find that the ones I replaced on the roadster over 30 years ago are strongly magnetic, and so probably steel-based, whereas what I assume are the originals on the V8 are not!
-So cutting a notch is a possibility for the V8 ... but of course I can't get them off as the spring has wedged in the wrong place, I need to get the car out of the garage for more access, and its raining.
+I checked them with a magnet to find that the ones I replaced on the roadster over 30 years ago are strongly magnetic and so probably steel-based, whereas what I assume are the originals on the V8 are not - stainless?
+Brass?

-Probably the easiest I have had to deal with involved a bowl with the screw fitting as used on Minis etc, where a large, round-head screw goes up through a hole in the bottom of the ring into the fitting.
-By careful fitting and adjustment of the screw before fitting the ring you can set it such that the ring just goes over the head of the screw and holds the ring so it isn't loose.
-Ironically a replacement bowl for Vee came with the screw fitting, and I swapped it for the old clip which fortunately (or maybe not) was sound.
-You have to laugh but pal Terry had a car with plastic Wipac bowls with a moulded fitting for the Mini screw and no chance of replacing it with the MGB clip.
-However with careful positioning of the screw before the ring was fitted, the edge of the ring went over the domed head of the screw very easily, in both directions, and retained it firmly enough so it wasn't going to fall off!
-Maybe I should have left the screw fitting on mine.
+You have to laugh but pal Terry had a car with plastic Wipac bowls with a moulded fitting for the Mini screw, and with careful positioning of the screw before the ring was fitted, the edge of the ring went over the domed head of the screw very easily, in both directions, and retained it firmly enough so it wasn't going to fall off!
+Ironically a replacement bowl for Vee came with the screw fitting which I swapped for the old clip which fortunately (or maybe not) was sound.
+Maybe I should have left the screw fitting on mine!

 In September 1979 US legislation required headlamp adjustment to be performed without any 'dismantling', and modified ring ALU 1020 was provided with cut-outs (arrowed) for this purpose.
 Available from various suppliers in the UK: (Moss Europe)